Private Equity, Search Funds, and Strategic Buyers: who is the right fit for your business?

 Pros of Working with a Private Equity Firm

-• The deal moves fast.
-Private equity firms move quickly when a company meets its criteria.
-Owners wanting to move fast won’t be forced to wait around.
+- The deal moves quickly.
+Private equity firms move quickly when a company meets its criteria, so owners wanting to move quickly won’t be forced to wait around.

 Cons of Working with a Private Equity Firm